firebotQL/CompAInion/README.md

 One cool feature is that you can select any text on a webpage, and 'Use' it to be injected directly into your text chat area.
 It saves you from having to copy and paste so you can continue your chat using that selected text.

 To build the extension, I used a mix of tech, including React and TailwindCSS for the front end, and Next.js and Vercel AI SDK for the backend.
-The backend is deployed to Vercel, which was the only way I found to get around a 10-second timeout limitation.
+The backend is deployed to Vercel, and using Edge Functions - which was the only way I found how to get around a 10-second timeout Vercel limitation.

 There are some alternatives out there like Monica, Sider.ai, and GPTPlus.
 But they're not completely free.
 In contrast, you can use CompAInion unlimited for free if you have a valid OpenAI ChatGPT API key.